Senior Pet Wellness From Winter Garden Animal Hospital

 Benefits of More Frequent Pet Exams

-You may be used to bringing your pet in for a wellness exam every couple of years, especially if she’s had good health her good life.
-As your pet ages, though, it’s important that she come in for an examination at least once a year.
+You may be used to bringing your pet in for a wellness exam every couple of years, especially if she’s had good health her entire life.
+Here at Winter Garden Animal Hospital, we feel as your pet ages, it’s important that she come in for an examination at least every six months.
 Many of the more serious diseases that affect senior pets can develop without any initial symptoms.
 They can grow for months without showing any sign, and it’s usually a more serious condition by the time symptoms occur.
-A wellness checkup every year is the best way for our veterinarian to diagnose these diseases.
-Treatment is almost always easier and more effective when done as early as possible, so annual checkups are the best way to make sure your pet stays healthy and happy.
+A wellness checkup every six months is the best way for our veterinarians to diagnose these diseases.
+Treatment is almost always easier and more effective when done as early as possible, so biannual checkups are the best way to make sure your pet stays healthy and happy.

 Caring For Your Senior Pet